sabry-awad97/pdf-extraction/solution.md

 - The system should be able to cache the PDF files to avoid unnecessary downloads.

 - The system should save the search results to an Excel file.

+- The system limit the number of PDF files that the search method processes.